 Additionally, it would be helpful for a host to have associations with potentially interesting guests that may be interviewed as part of the TV series.
-However, after the first audition (or two), the host should be willing to interview other guests that have requested to be on the show.
+However, after the first two auditions and a number of additional shows , the host should be willing to interview other guests that have requested to be on the show.

 What is Public Access TV?